codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a nervous javelin thrower?
-Shakespeare.
+What do you call an Argentinian with a rubber toe?
+Roberto

 ## Home Server Up-Time